-The on-ground (main campus) or on-line (professional studies) master of arts with a major in teaching includes 36 semester-hours of graduate courses for student seeking to obtain grades 6-12 or P-12 licensure.
-Enrollment in the program requires a minimum 2.5/4.0 GPA, an application, and degree-bearing official transcript from a Higher Learning Commission or equivalently accredited college or university.
-Successful completion of Pre-Professional Skills Test (PPST) with scores that meet or exceed program requirements in the Reading (173), Math (172), and Writing (172) sections.
-See http://www.ets.org.
+The on-ground (main campus) or online (professional studies) master of arts with a major in teaching includes 36 semester-hours of graduate courses for student seeking to obtain grades 6-12 or P-12 licensure.
+Enrollment in the program requires a minimum 2.75/4.0 GPA, an application, and degree-bearing official transcript from a Higher Learning Commission or equivalently accredited college or university.
+Successful completion of Praxis II content exam associated with the area of licensure.
+See www.ets.org.
 No content area courses below a C are accepted.
 Once admitted, professional dispositions are assessed.
 This master's program cannot be completed by a person who already holds a valid teaching license.

 The restricted licensure candidate is enrolled in EDUC 608 each semester s/he is teaching under a restricted license until the program is completed.
 Restricted licensure candidates complete EDUC 609 during their last semester of classes.
-While restricted licensure candidates must complete the Praxis II content exam in their teaching area by February of their first year of teaching, other candidates complete the Praxis II content exam prior to licensure.
-Graduate students seeking licensure will complete a 14-week student teaching practicum, course EDUC 607 and be concurrently enrolled in EDUC 609.
+Graduate students not in the restricted licensure program will complete a 14-week student teaching practicum, course EDUC 607, and be concurrently enrolled in EDUC 609.
 Ultimately, candidates must take and pass the Praxis II exams at the respective scores per KSDE.
+The M.A.T. program successfully prepares graduate students to teach and pass the Principles of Learning and Teaching exam #524.
+That said, it is the responsibility of the student to pass the exam as a condition of licensure.
+Hence, completion of the M.A.T. program does not guarantee a recommendation for a teaching license.
+A recommendation for a teaching license occurs after all licensure requirements are successfully completed.